-Arrest of vessels in relation to obtaining security for cargo damage is done through preliminary attachment in relation to a principal claim for damages.
+Securing a claim on the vessel is done through preliminary attachment in relation to a principal claim for damages or through admiralty arrest.

 Preliminary attachment is a general remedy, and is not limited to maritime claims.
-Thus, any claim against the vessel or its owner can be secured by the attachment of said vessel as the property belonging to said owner.
+Thus, any claim against a vessel or its owner can be secured by the attachment of said vessel as a property belonging to a defendant.
 This remedy can be obtained whilst the vessel is in Philippine territory but there are limited grounds for issuance of a preliminary attachment.

-Arresting in order to obtain security for a claim to be pursued in arbitration is likewise possible as part of interim measures of protection.
-However, arresting for purposes of security for a claim to be pursued in another jurisdiction is not possible as the arrest is but an ancillary remedy to a principal action.
+Arresting for purposes of security for a claim to be pursued in another jurisdiction is not possible as the arrest is but an ancillary remedy to a principal action.
+However, arresting a ship in order to obtain security for a claim to be pursued in arbitration is possible as part of interim measures of protection.

 For an arrest, are there any special or notable procedural requirements, such as the provision of a PDF or original power of attorney to authorise you to act?

-Proof of Ownership of the Defendant of the vessel to be attached
+Proof of Ownership by the Defendant of the vessel to be attached

 What maritime liens are recognised?